Dental Crowns & Services Offered throughout Grand Rapids, Cascade & Grandville, MI

 One Appointment Crowns

-Beautiful and durable, these one-appointment all-porcelain crowns are made at our Grandville and Grand Rapids office(s) in our CAD/CAM machine.
+Beautiful and durable, these one-appointment all-porcelain crowns are made at our Grandville and Grand Rapids offices and also available to those in the Cascade area in our CAD/CAM machine.
 Northway Family Dentistry introduced this technology to West Michigan in 1998 and has successfully done thousands since then.
 Amazingly, a new porcelain, called eMax, was introduced in 2009 and is now even twice as strong.
 The research and our experiences so far are phenomenal.
 To learn more, check out our CEREC Crowns page.

 Like CEREC, all-porcelain crowns are bonded in place and look very natural.
 Because they are custom-made and shade-matched, like veneers, by our world-class ceramist Sandy, they are ideal in the front teeth where esthetics is of prime importance.